-- Learning by executing specific tasks under supervision of the expert (job coach)
+- Learning by executing specific tasks under the supervision of the expert (job coach)

 - Executing the task while working independently

-A flexible training programme which reduces time to completion with 60%
+A flexible training programme which reduces time to completion by 60%

 Railcenter created a new Chief Workplace Safety programme based on the learning triangle.
-Participants complete the training programme in 6-10 weeks as opposed to 4-6 months with the original programme.
+Participants complete the training programme in 6-10 weeks, as opposed to the 4-6 months with the original programme.
 The time gain is a result of two things.

-First, it’s no longer required to sign up for, wait for, and sit through a 7-day classroom training.
+First, it’s no longer required to sign up for, wait for and sit through a seven day classroom training.
 The programme starts immediately after the intake.

 Second, the online learning platform helps participants obtain the theory and guides them through various assignments.